Real1tyy/Prisma-Calendar/docs-site/docs/configuration.md

 ### Parsing

 - Default duration (minutes): used when only `Start` is present
+- Show duration field in event modal: display a duration in minutes field in the event creation/edit modal for quick editing.
+Changes to duration automatically update the end date, and vice versa (enabled by default)
 - Mark past events as done: automatically mark past events as done during startup by updating their status property (configure the status property and done value in the Properties section)

 ### Timezone